quillThinking about Evolution & Economics and Some Notes on the Evolution of Ideas

 and massive interconnectivity (synapses).

 Only 30,000 genes are in the recipe which produces 100 billion neurons but 500 trillion synapses or interconnections!
+NB the recipe was not the cake ... in the same way the score was not the music!

-Motor activity, body function control & reflexes - input/output neural networks & circuits 'control' by sensing and motor response.
+Motor activity, body function control & reflexes - input/output neural networks & circuits 'control' by sense perception and motor response.
 Rules of thumb emerge of the type - 'if' (sense) 'then' (wiggle).
 The earliest brain networks & circuits to evolve were control systems for body movement and function.
 Muscles respond to input signals from -

 internal body signals developing into a direct control systems for temperature, blood pressure, digestion, breathing, running ...